Infrared spectra

 21 3746.8800 1.0665 8.8215 10.4090

-On XACS platform, we provide our own implementation of calculating IR intensities.
+On the XACS platform, we provide our own implementation of calculating IR intensities.
 IR intensities are available when using PySCF for HF and DFT, which are based on the pyscf.prop module.

 There are several ways to visualize the vibrations: